Webinar invitation emails [steal my exact templates]

 • Capitals: Do all of their subject lines start with a capital letter?
 Try all lowercase.
 If they’re all title case, try sentence case.
 (Just avoid all caps or you’ll get marked as spam.)

-• Emojis: If they rarely see emojis in their inbox, include them in your subject line.
+• Emojis: If they rarely see emojis in their inbox, include them in your webinar subject lines.
 But if they already see plenty (especially from marketers), stick with plain text.

 But don’t stop there, because if you do—you’ll probably just look like a marketer and get ignored.
 You must hit the other goals too.